IBM/eval-assist/backend/src/evalassist/judges/README.md

 EvalAssist implements a [Judge API](./base.py) for easily defining and trying different LLM judges.
 Currently, the following judges are available:

+* **PairwiseJudge**: A judge that compares two or more responses to determine which is better based on the given criteria.
+It is particularly useful for evaluating the quality of responses in a pairwise manner.
+Each comparison requires one model call as all responses are compared at once.
 * **DirectJudge**: main judge implementation.
 A judge that uses structured output parsing to make evaluations.
 It accepts the following parameters:

   * `generate_feedback`: generate feedback as actionable suggestions if the evaluation result is not optimal.
 Can be used to automatically fix the evaluated text.